xeroctl files

 The command follows the unified pattern:

-xeroctl files # List files
+xeroctl files- List files

-xeroctl files <file_id> # Show file details
+xeroctl files <file_id>- Show file details

-xeroctl files <file_id> --delete # Delete a file
+xeroctl files <file_id> --delete- Delete a file

-xeroctl files <file_id> --download <path> # Download file content
+xeroctl files <file_id> --download <path>- Download file content

-xeroctl files --upload <path> --purpose <p> # Upload a file
+xeroctl files --upload <path> --purpose <p>- Upload a single file

 Action flags (--delete, --download,